JPeters775/osticket-prereqs/README.md

 <h3>Install osTicket</h3>

 <p>
 Download osTicket from this <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> link</a>.
 Extract the osTicket folder.
-Inside the osTicket folder find the "upload" folder.
+Inside the osTicket folder, find the "upload" folder.
 Copy the "upload" folder.
 Paste it into "c:\inetpub\wwwroot".
 Now, rename that copied "upload" folder to "osTicket"
 </p>
 <br />